Skip to main content

 • Data source:

-• if using a BIM project, select the project
+• for BIM project: select project

 • class name